Scaling limit of heavy tailed nearly unstable cumulative INAR($\infty$) processes and rough fractional diffusions: Assumptions and Main Results

-\begin{remark} For establishing the tightness of $(Z^T,Y^T)$, we rely on a recent result given in Lemma \ref{xu2023}.
-Additionally, proving the convergence of the sharp bracket of $Z^T$ in the discrete-time case presents greater challenges than in the continuous-time case discussed in \cite{jaisson2016rough}.
-For instance, in a Hawkes process $(N_t)_{t \ge 0}$, where the intensity function is
+Since $(Y^T)$ and $(\Lambda^T)$ are pure jump processes, the classical Kolmogorov-Chentsov tightness criterion is not applicable.
+To establish the tightness of $(Z^{T},Y^{T})$, we instead apply a recent criterion from \cite{horst2023convergence}, which we restate as Lemma \ref{xu2023} below for the reader's convenience.
+This result gives a new criterion to verify the $C$--tightness for a sequence of c\`adl\`ag processes and will be used in proving Lemma \ref{lemma:tightnessofyandlambda}.
+Additionally, proving the convergence of the sharp bracket of $Z^T$ in the discrete-time case presents more challenges than in the continuous-time case discussed by \cite{jaisson2016rough}.
+For instance, in a Hawkes process $(N_t)_{t \ge 0}$ with {intensity function}

-the angle bracket of $(N_t)_{t \ge 0}$ is given by $\int_0^\cdot \lambda_s \, ds$, and the sharp bracket of $(N_t)_{t \ge 0}$ is simply $N_\cdot$, which is straightforward to derive.
+the angle bracket of $(N_t)_{t \ge 0}$ is given by $\int_0^\cdot \lambda_s \, ds$, and the sharp bracket is simply $N_\cdot$, which is straightforward to derive.
 However, achieving a similar result in the discrete-time setting is not as immediate and requires more nuanced handling.
-In fact, the $\lambda_n$ in \eqref{process_definition} is like the intensity process $\lambda_t$ in continuous-time Hawkes processes.
-But in the proof section, we work directly with $(Y^T)$, and in the second Appendix, we offer an intuitive interpretation of the rescaled $\lambda^T$. \end{remark}
+Indeed, the value $\lambda_n$ in \eqref{process_definition} is analogous to the intensity process $\lambda_t$ in continuous-time Hawkes processes.
+In the proof section, we work directly with $(Y^T)$, {and Section} \ref{subsec:Heuristic} provides an intuitive interpretation of the rescaled $\lambda^T$. {To make the proof clear, we recall the following result.}